732911129/samples/strikingly-hangman/README.md

   3. Collecting the counts of those candidates.
   4. Sorting the counts.
 2. This strategy will work where we have a non zero set of candidates.
+3. Some improvements:
+  1. Compute the letter counts only over the positions that are masked.
+  2. Remove from the letter counts those letters which have already been guessed ( correctly and incorrectly )
-3. A fallback when the candidates set is empty is to use a global frequency count that we build over the whole word list.
+4. A fallback when the candidates set is empty is to use a global frequency count that we build over the whole word list.
-4. A fallback that may work better is to perform various relaxings of the query parameters so that the candidate set can be non zero.
+5. A fallback that may work better is to perform various relaxings of the query parameters so that the candidate set can be non zero.
 Some ideas for these parameter relaxings are:
   1. Take the union of sets instead of intersection.
   2. Relax the length paramter ( length + 1, length + 2, or no length )
   3. Do a pair wise incremental intersection of sets in order of decreasing size, and stop when the set drops below a certain threshold.